ece396-source-separation/ece396-source-separation.github.io/index.md

 As of now, we have implemented a multithreaded python program which is able to chunk the data and process it through the neural network.
 We leverage multiple cores to parallelize audio collection and separation.

-It is somewhat difficult to show latency in a demo recording, but on a desktop machine with a dedicated GPU, we are able to reduce the latency down to roughly 700 ms, which is low, but still a very noticeable latency.
-On the Jetson, we are still experiencing nearly 60 second delay.
-In addition, the network is unable to process the data faster than it is coming in, resulting in a filling of the input queue, which leads to some dropped audio segments.
+It is somewhat difficult to show latency in a demo recording, but on a desktop machine with a dedicated GPU, we are able to reduce the latency down to roughly 700 ms, which is low, but is still a noticeable latency.
+On the Jetson, we are still experiencing nearly _60 second_ latency, as the network is unable to process audio data fast enough.
+This also means that eventually, the input queue fills, which leads to some dropped audio segments.
 Our next course of action would be to reduce model complexity to improve separation time (bullet point 2 above).

 Let's hear a sample of a reconstruction performed on the Jetson: